- Military Basics

 Information and support for service members and their families.
 About the Call Center.

 You’re learning a lot of new skills in the military, and good money management is an important one.
 As a new service member, you may earn more, get special duty pay or have new expenses.
 Remember: It’s your money, so make the most of it by creating a spending plan.
 Staying on top of your finances is important for your security clearance, your career and your future.

 Create a Spending Plan for Yourself

 Learn about the new Basic Needs Allowance and how eligible, active-duty service members can apply.

 Good financial management starts with knowing your income and expenses.
 Log in to myPay to see what you have to work with, then create a spending plan to help you stay on track.

-You can seek advice from one of the military’s no-cost personal financial counselors or your installation’s personal financial managers or counselors.
+You can seek advice from one of the military’s free personal financial counselors or your installation’s personal financial managers or counselors.
 If you have family members, get their input and set priorities to give them a clear view of your income and the family’s expenses.

 Save money every day

 Make sure to track your spending and save where you can.
 Your weekly trips to the coffee shop or buying lunches from fast-food restaurants can add up quickly.
 Here are a few ways to save money: